Dismounted/KOtal/README.md

 This is a global setting and will affect all views that are generated through KOtal.

+Next, we would like to change how PHPTAL outputs out documents.
+Easy.
+There are two relevant methods.

+	$view->set_output_mode(PHPTAL::XHTML)
+	     ->set_encoding('utf-8');

+These are the default settings, see the PHPTAL documentation for available options.

-Lastly, say if you were in the middle of changing to TAL, and some views had yet been converted.
+Say if you were in the middle of changing to TAL, and some views had yet been converted.
 No worries, we can just disable TAL processing on a per-view basis.

 	$view->use_tal(FALSE);

+Lastly, other features that appear in Kohana's default handler should work in KOtal, such as method chaining and setting the view file path just before rendering.
+Thus, our final example code could be:

+	$this->request->response = View::factory()
+		->set_output_mode(PHPTAL::XHTML)
+		->set_encoding('utf-8')
+		->set(array(
+			'people' => array(
+				'Alan',
+				'Bob',
+				'Jane',
+				'Maria'
+			),
+			'title' => 'People'
+		))
+		->set_filename('taltest')
+		->render();

 Other
 ----